 - Testimony of friends, family, or coworkers – Your personal injury attorney will often request that some before and after witnesses testify or provide affidavits for them to use to strengthen this part of your case.
 Allowing the jury or insurance adjuster to hear the direct changes that those people in your life noticed following your injuries can be compelling.

 Of course, this is not an exhaustive list, and your personal injury lawyer will be in the best position to determine what evidence will best support pain and suffering damages in your case.
-If you have been injured in a car accident and have questions about pain and suffering damages, call some experienced car accident lawyers today!
+If you have been injured in a car accident and have questions about pain and suffering damages, call an experienced car accident lawyer today!